bluesky/bluesky/doc/source/tutorial.rst

     for msg in count([det]):
         print(msg)

-Again, handling the messages directly is usually only necessary for serious debugging or deep customization.
-You can learn more in the :doc:`msg` section.
+See the :doc:`msg` section for more.

-Building up from simple introspection like the loop above, bluesky includes some tools for producing more useful, human-readable summaries to answer the question, "What will this plan do?"
+Bluesky includes some tools for producing more useful, human-readable summaries to answer the question, "What will this plan do?"

 .. ipython:: python